Low-cost Embedded Breathing Rate Determination Using 802.15.4z IR-UWB Hardware for Remote Healthcare: Conclusion

 \section{Conclusion}

-This research developed and validated a non-intrusive system for accurate \ac{br} monitoring with potential applications in remote patient monitoring, stress detection in vehicles or ships, and presence detection in smart homes.
-A \ac{cnn} model, based on an architecture specifically adapted for \ac{ir-uwb} \ac{cir} data and trained on a new open-source dataset, outperformed existing methods.
+This research developed and validated a non-intrusive system for accurate \ac{br} monitoring with potential applications in \added[id=rev2]{long-term remote patient monitoring, and presence detection in smart homes.} A \ac{cnn} model, based on an architecture specifically adapted for \ac{ir-uwb} \ac{cir} data and trained on a new open-source dataset, outperformed existing methods.
 Robustness was confirmed across distances up to 4~m (average L1 error 2.41~\ac{bpm}, reduced to 1.29~\ac{bpm} with calibration), body angles (0.86~\ac{bpm} at 45°), unseen environments, and a variety of postures.

 Complexity analysis verified the preprocessing pipeline is lightweight, and the \ac{cnn} was effectively quantized with minimal accuracy loss, enabling deployment on a broader range of platforms.
-A novel analytical energy model was made and estimated 11.8~h of constant monitoring with four AAA batteries at 20~Hz, extendable to 130.5~h with theoretical optimizations, 268.2~days with a common battery pack, and 313.8~days at 4~Hz sampling rate.
+A novel analytical energy model was developed, showing that at 20~Hz the system consumes one AAA's worth of energy every 11.8~h, extending to every 130.5~h with theoretical optimizations.
+With a common 20~000~mAh battery pack, the optimized system operates for 268.2~days at 20~Hz, extending to 313.8~days at 4~Hz.
 Results also show that sampling at 4~Hz is sufficient in less complex scenarios, whereas a higher rate of 20~Hz is recommended for analyzing more complex cases.

-Future research can address multi-person detection, non-static subjects, and integration with \ac{jcas} modules.
-Explainable \ac{ai} also represents a highly promising direction for future research, particularly in the context of healthcare applications.
+Future research can address multi-person detection, \added[id=rev2]{non-static subjects, and the implementation of motion gating techniques to identify and filter out unreliable data during high-energy body movements.
+Exploring foundation models pre-trained on large-scale radar datasets could also enhance the system's ability to distinguish subtle respiratory patterns from complex body movements in non-static scenarios.
+Additionally, expanding the experimental scope to include higher respiratory rates and clinical populations would be essential for expanding the use case to acute respiratory distress scenarios.
+Finally, explainable \ac{ai} represents a highly promising direction, particularly in the context of healthcare applications.}